 - business entity selection and formation

 - business contracts

 - trademark, copyright, and other basic intellectual property matters

 The LEC does not handle litigation, and it refers businesses needing help with patents to other resource providers.

 Applying for Services

-Entrepreneurs interested in receiving the LEC's services should complete an Application for Legal Services, which may be downloaded at the links below, and email it to firstname.lastname@example.org.
+Entrepreneurs interested in receiving the LEC's services should complete an application, which may be found here.